celo-org/celo-monorepo/packages/docs/developer-resources/integrations/checklist.md

 Users may want to participate in Celo's Proof of Stake system to help secure the network and earn rewards.

 ### Authorized Signers
-Celo's core smart contracts use Celo's `Accounts` abstraction to allow balance-moving keys to be held in cold storage, while other keys can be authorized to vote and held in warm storage or even with the user.
+Celo's core smart contracts use Celo's `Accounts` abstraction to allow balance-moving keys to be held in cold storage, while other keys can be authorized to vote and be held in warm storage or online.

 ### Release Gold
 There is an audited `ReleaseGold` smart contract which allows for the release of `CELO` over a set schedule through which `CELO` might be distributed to a user.